Softcatala/nmt-softcatala/README.md

 # Introduction

-This repository contains Neural Machine Translation models built at Softcatalà using [OpenNMT-tf 2.00](https://github.com/OpenNMT/OpenNMT-tf) and [TensorFlow 2.0](https://www.tensorflow.org/)
+This repository contains Neural Machine Translation models built at Softcatalà using [OpenNMT-tf 2](https://github.com/OpenNMT/OpenNMT-tf) and [TensorFlow 2](https://www.tensorflow.org/)

 # Models

+## Softcatalà built models

 We have created the following models: